senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 It offers easy development, execution, debugging, and testing for the [Ballerina programming language](https://ballerina.io/).
 The Ballerina language possesses a bidirectional mapping between its syntaxes and the visual representation.

 The VS Code extension allows you to design and develop Ballerina programs graphically by visualizing them as graphical representations.
-The graphical view displays the logic and network interaction of a function or service resource, which makes it easy to understand and implement it.
+The graphical view displays the logic and network interaction of a function or service resource that makes it easy to understand and implement it.

 > The [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/) describes the visual programming features of this extension in detail.